WeAreDotnet/dotnet-creator-cards/README.md

 * If you do not submit an RSS or Atom URL.
 We cannot consider your feed for the upcoming aggregation feature.

+* If your blog covers content other than .NET make sure to give us a filtered feed just containing your .NET content

 ## Content Guideline

 * If you have a self-hosted blog, please ensure you have a valid HTTPS certificate.